surveyjs/survey-library/docs/design-survey-conditional-logic.md

 ### Access Survey Elements Within a Custom Function

 You can access a [survey instance](https://surveyjs.io/Documentation/Library/?id=surveymodel) via `this.survey`.
-A survey instance provides access to all survey elements.
+A survey instance provides access to other survey elements.
 For example, you can design your custom function so that it accepts a survey element name as a parameter:

 ```js
 "expression": "myFunc('questionName')"
 ```

-Within the function, you can use the passed name to get the instance of the corresponding element:
+Within the function implementation, you can use the passed name to get the instance of the corresponding element:

 ```js
 function myFunc(params) {